wynnee0110/mkpyvenv/README.md

 # mkpy

-small Python project with a virtual environment, starter files, and a Git repository.
+Small Python project with a virtual environment, starter files, and a Git repository.

 ## Install